 FROM NOV.
 30-DEC.
-31: Questions regarding the University of California application should be handled through: My UC Application (link is external)
+31: Questions regarding the University of California application should be handled through: UC Application

-In December, UC Berkeley will notify Freshman applicants, via email, that we’ve received your application.
-Transfer applicants will receive an email in January.
+In December, UC Berkeley will notify applicants, via email, that we’ve received your application.
 Here are the next steps you need to take: